Code-Institute-Submissions/paulday966-milestone1/README.md

 I copied the cafe image for The Headley Village Store and Tearoom from [The Headley Village Store and Tearoom Facebook photos page](https://www.facebook.com/pg/headleyvillagestores/photos/?tab=album&album_id=254500014918830&ref=page_internal)

-I copied the cafe image for Cronwells cafe from [Cromwells Coofee House about us](https://cromwellcoffeehouse.co.uk/about-us/)
+I copied the cafe image for Cromwells cafe from [Cromwells Coofee House about us](https://cromwellcoffeehouse.co.uk/about-us/)

-#### Acknowledgments
+### Acknowledgments

 I got the inspiration for this project from cycling with the [Cheam and Morden CTC group](https://cheamandmorden.blogspot.com/) over many years.
 I found very few websites that had inforamtion about lots of different cafes in one place, and had to remember the cafe and website so I could look it up and get the details I needed.